stacksjs/stacks/README.md

 # if you need any more info on any command listed here, you may suffix
 # any of them via the "help option", i.e. `buddy ... --help`

-buddy dev # starts one of the dev servers (components, functions, pages, or docs) buddy dev:components # starts local playground dev server buddy dev:desktop # starts the Desktop playground buddy dev:pages # starts local playground pages dev server buddy dev:functions # stubs local the functions buddy dev:docs # starts local docs dev server buddy development # `buddy dev` alias
+buddy dev # starts one of the dev servers (components, functions, views, or docs) buddy dev:components # starts local playground dev server buddy dev:desktop # starts the Desktop playground buddy dev:views # starts local playground views dev server buddy dev:functions # stubs local the functions buddy dev:docs # starts local docs dev server buddy development # `buddy dev` alias